TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       coerced to lower case.
 If there is no :mailheader:`Content-Type` header, or if that header has no ``charset`` parameter, *failobj* is returned.

-      Note that this method differs from :meth:`get_charset` which returns the :class:`~email.charset.Charset` instance for the default encoding of the message body.
+      Note that this method differs kutoka :meth:`get_charset` which returns the :class:`~email.charset.Charset` instance for the default encoding of the message body.